helinoguuz/ai-vscode-extension/README.md

 http://127.0.0.1:8000
 ```

-The status indicator in the DevMate toolbar shows whether the backend is checking, starting, online, restarting, unmanaged, or offline.
+The status indicator in the extension toolbar shows whether the backend is checking, starting, online, restarting, unmanaged, or offline.
 Click the indicator to open the backend output channel.

 The backend can also be started manually: